tasb/ansible-training/labs/lab04.md

 - Using the `command` module to run the `redis-cli ping` command and register the output
 - Using the `debug` module to print the output of the `redis-cli ping` command

-On play definition we're incluing the tag `redis` to the play.
+On play definition we're including the tag `redis` to the play.
 This will allow us to run only the tasks with this tag.

 Now let's run the playbook: